Wednesday, April 21, 2021

 The OD&D list of monsters from the little brown books consists of the following.

-• Animals: horse (light, medium, heavy, mule), small (wolf, centipede, snake, spider), large (giant ants, tryannosaurus rex)
+• Animals: horse (light, medium, heavy, mule), small (wolf, centipede, snake, spider), large (giant ant, tryannosaurus rex)

-• Men: berserker, bandit, brigand, dervishe, nomad, buccaneer, pirate, caveman, merman
+• Men: berserker, bandit, brigand, dervish, nomad, buccaneer, pirate, caveman, merman

 • Giants: hill, stone, frost, fire, cloud

-• Undead: skeletton, zombie, ghoul, wight, wraith, mummy, spectre, vampire
+• Undead: skeleton, zombie, ghoul, wight, wraith, mummy, spectre, vampire

 • Lycanthopes: werewolf, wereboar, weretiger, werebear